RISElabQueens/PR-Accelerator/README.md

 Note: The above command will generate three csv files (pr_comment_end_date.csv, pr_review_end_date.csv and pr_summary_end_date.csv).
 You need to provide the path of these csv files in pr_first_response_summary.py file.

-5. To get the initial analytics of a PR run the following command:
+5. To get the first response analytics of a PR run the following command:

 ```
 python3 pr_first_response_summary.py -output "pr_first_response_analytics.csv"